 The most valuable gift you can give someone is the benefit of the doubt.
 To believe that they intended things for good.
 That whatever they did made perfect sense to them at the time, and if you could see through their eyes it would make perfect sense to you, too.

 Think people hear what you’re intending to say?
 I played a TED talk for my business communication class this past week and asked each student to write down the main point of the speech.
 They identified 20 somewhat related but fundamentally different assertions.
 Speaking is an art.
 So is listening.

 Some days are like a Celtic spelling bee.

 We’re never more intolerant than when we demand tolerance.
 We have chips on our shoulders and we call them convictions.
 Planks in our eyes and we call them vision.

 Pain does not leave.
 It forms a crater, and either love or bitterness flows in.

 That which enslaves our minds enslaves our actions.

 If we let go of every good thing that is accompanied by pain, we let go of every good thing.

 It is dangerous to lose sight of the possibilities.
 To cease to be curious.
 To stop seeking deeper understanding.
 To feel justified by limited knowledge.
-To proclaim that a matter is settled because the “research says.”
+To proclaim that a matter is settled because “research says.”
 To embrace philosophy simply because it explains one’s personal or group experience.
-To claim sacrifice rather than extend mercy.
+To demand sacrifice rather than to extend mercy

 Sometimes you get everything you ever wanted and everything you never wanted at the same time.
 And it reminds you that temporal life is a zero sum game, that anything of real value is eternal, and that joy is ultimately a choice.